Accessibility Tools

 In addition to the kit, a peristaltic pump and the measurement device for TEER sensor read-outs are required.

-Do you service offering include TEER measurement?
+Do you service offerings include TEER measurement?

 Yes, TEER can be requested as a read-out for our custom preclinical research projects.
 Learn more about our study design and CRO services.